jackrlynn3/capstone-diabetes/README.md

 <a name="deep-learning"/></a>
 ## Deep Learning

-Deep learning (DL) is used to predict when Type I diabetes patients have hazrdous and dangerous blood glucose spikes (defined here as 180 mmol/L and 300 mmol/L, respectively) at before they happen.
+Deep learning (DL) is used to predict when Type I diabetes patients have hazardous and dangerous blood glucose spikes (defined here as 180 mmol/L and 300 mmol/L, respectively) at before they happen.
 The tools used to form the DL models are `TensorFlow` and Google Colab.

 [`TensorFlow`](https://www.tensorflow.org/) is the choosen libray for DL because it contains a wide breadth of tools for training all types of DL models quickly and simply; additionally, all major DL layer types are covered by the library. `.ipynb` in [Google Colab](https://colab.research.google.com/?utm_source=scs-index) is the primary training space for DL models primarily for its GPU-accelerated training capabilities and its built in environment for `TensorFlow`.
 Training DL networks with GPU capacities can reduce training time by around 85%, with much less memory and RAM demands. [[10]](https://datamadness.github.io/TensorFlow2-CPU-vs-GPU)